Claualvarez/Internal_structure_similarity_benchmark/README.md

 To this end, we used three sequential filters on a subset of the PDB composed of 28337 non-redundant chains, as determined by BLASTClust at 30% sequence identity:

-1) Structural symmetry filter: SymD Z-score < 4
+1) structural symmetry filter: SymD Z-score < 4;
-2) Conserved internal sequence similarity filter: InterPro sequence signatures
+2) conserved internal sequence similarity filter: InterPro sequence signatures; and
-3) Sequence and structure evaluation using FiRES, HHrepID, lalign, RADAR, CE-symm, ReUPred and Swelfe
+3) sequence and structure evaluation using FiRES, HHrepID, lalign, RADAR, CE-symm, ReUPred and Swelfe with default parameter.

 # Other benchmark databases